kizniche/Mycodo/docker/README.md

 ### Add Telegraf plugin

 Click the plus icon at the top-left, then Import.
-Enter 914 in the Grafana.com Dashboard field, then click Load.
-Select any of the InfluxDBs listed for InfluxDB telegraf field, then click Import.
+Enter 928 in the Grafana.com Dashboard field, then click Load.
+Select InfluxDB-mycodo as the data source for the ```InfluxDB telegraf``` field, then click Import.
+Once the dashboard has loaded, click ```Save dashboard``` at the top of the dashboard.